Tasmin Mahfuz

 Tasmin Mahfuz (born May 28, 1987) is an American television journalist and news anchor.
 In December 2015, Mahfuz, a Gracie award recipient, joined WDVM, formerly known as WHAG, as an evening news anchor, making her the first Bengali-American woman to anchor a nightly newscast.
+She then left in 2024 and is currently working at WGAL as the 4 pm and 10 pm anchor.

 Early life and education

 Mahfuz was born and raised in Florida, the daughter of Abdul and Nazmun Mahfuz.
 Her parents are both of Bangladeshi descent.
 Her father, Abdul, is a businessman and philanthropist, emigrated to the United States in 1979 when he was 19 years old from Chittagong, Bangladesh.
 One of his many charitable projects includes an all-girls high school in Chandanaish, Bangladesh, for rural girls to receive an education, which otherwise was impossible for women in the area due to distance and poverty.
 Currently, a college is in the planning and development stages adjacent to the high school.
 Nazmun produced and hosted weekly television shows for South Florida's PBS and WLRN.

 She attended high school at The King's Academy in West Palm Beach and went on to complete a Bachelor's degree in international relations from Emory University in 2009.
 Following her graduation, Mahfuz took part in a two-year internship at the United Nations.